tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 In this task, you will add the necessary configuration to the NorthwindMVC solution to connect to the Oracle database you created in the previous task.

 1. In Visual Studio, select Build from the menu, then select Build Solution.

     ![Build Solution is highlighted in the Build menu in Visual Studio.](./media/image162.png "Select Build Solution")

 2. Open Web.config by double-clicking the file in the Solution Explorer, on the right-hand side in Visual Studio.

     ![Web.config is selected under Solution 'NorthwindMVC' (1 project) in Solution Explorer.](./media/image163.png "Open Web.config")

 3. In the Web.config file, locate the connectionString section, and verify the connection string named "OracleConnectionString" matches the values you have used in this hands-on lab:
     ```
     DATA SOURCE=localhost:1521/XE;PASSWORD=oracledemo123;USER ID=NW
     ```

     ![The information above is highlighted in the Web.config file.](./media/image164.png "Verify the connection string")

 4. Run the solution by selecting the green Start button on the toolbar.

     ![Start is selected on the toolbar.](./media/image165.png "Run the solution")

 5. You should see the Northwind Traders Dashboard load in your browser.

     ![The Northwind Traders Dashboard is visible in a browser.](./media/image166.png "View the dashboard")

 6. Close the browser to stop debugging the application, and return to Visual Studio.

-## Exercise 6: Migrate the Oracle database to SQL Server 2017
+## Exercise 5: Migrate the Oracle database to SQL Server 2017

 Duration: 30 minutes

-In this exercise, you will migrate the Oracle database into SQL Server 2017 using SSMA.
+In this exercise, you will migrate the Oracle database into the "on-premises" SQL Server 2017 instance using SSMA.

 ### Task 1: Migrate the Oracle database to SQL Server 2017 using SSMA

 1. Launch Microsoft SQL Server Migration Assistant for Oracle (32-bit) from the Start Menu.

 2. Select File, then New Project...

     ![File and New Project are highlighted in the SQL Server Migration Assistant for Oracle.](./media/image167.png "Select New Project")

 3. In the New Project dialog, accept the default name and location, select SQL Server 2017 for the Migration To value, and select OK.

     ![In the New Project dialog box, SQL Server 2017 is selected and highlighted in the Migration To box.](./media/image168.png "New Project dialog box")

 4. Select Connect to Oracle in the SSMA toolbar.

     ![Connect to Oracle is highlighted on the SSMA toolbar.](./media/image169.png "Select Connect to Oracle")

 5. In the Connect to Oracle dialog, enter the following:

     * Provider: Leave set to the default value, Oracle Client Provider